Concern about Horst Seehofer: Interior Minister tested positive for Corona – spokesman with first details

 Horst Seehofer tested positive for Corona – despite the first vaccination against the Corona virus

-Remarkable: According to the German Press Agency (dpa), the CSU politician had already received a first dose of vaccine against Corona on April 14.
+Noteworthy: Loud German Press Agency (dpa) the CSU * politician had already received a first dose of vaccine against Corona * on April 14th.
 Seehofer said at the time that he was justified due to his age and previous illnesses.
-He was given the preparation from the German-American manufacturer Biontech / Pfizer. (pm)
+He was given the preparation from the German-American manufacturer Biontech / Pfizer *.

+Horst Seehofer: Corona vaccination with Biontech / Pfizer instead of Astrazeneca vaccine

+A report from picture According to Seehofer, however, had refused to be vaccinated with the Astrazeneca * vaccine.
+He was quoted as saying at the time: “Everyone can have their own personal opinion on any vaccine.
+I have had a certain attitude towards drug safety since I was Minister of Health, and I have that to this day. “

 #Concern #Horst #Seehofer #Interior #Minister #tested #positive #Corona #spokesman #details